Aunty Lee's Delights

 Aunty Lee's Delights: A Singaporean Mystery is the first detective fiction novel in the Aunty Lee Series by Ovidia Yu.
 It was published in September 2013 by William Morrow and Company.

 Set in Singapore, the story begins when a body washes up on Sentosa's tourist beach.
 The novel embodies the style of a cozy murder mystery and features Aunty Lee, the "Singaporean Miss Marple", as its primary detective.
 The novel highlights Peranakan culture and addresses LGBT issues.
 Aunty Lee's Delights received positive reviews from critics.

+A Singaporean television series adaptation of the book series titled Aunty Lee's Deadly Delights premiered on Channel 5 in January 2026.

 Background

 Author

 The novel was written by Ovidia Yu, a Singaporean playwright and novelist.
 She has written several mystery books that have been published both locally and overseas.
 Yu has been described by theatre director K. K. Seet as "Singapore's first truly feminist writer and unabashed chronicler of all things female."
 The South China Morning Post characterized her work as both controversial and successful: "Her refusal to shy away from controversial issues has seen Yu, 56, become one of Singapore's most acclaimed, eclectic and internationally successful modern writers."

 William Morrow and Company purchased the publishing rights to Aunty Lee's Delights in 2013.